 - Wi-Fi network information

-To use end-to-end encryption, you must have two-factor authentication turned on for your Apple ID.
 To access your data on a new device, you might have to enter the passcode for an existing or former device.

 Messages in iCloud also uses end-to-end encryption.
 If you have iCloud Backup turned on, your backup includes a copy of the key protecting your Messages.
 This ensures you can recover your Messages if you lose access to iCloud Keychain and your trusted devices.
 When you turn off iCloud Backup, a new key is generated on your device to protect future messages and isn't stored by Apple.

-Apple recommends that you turn on two-factor authentication for your Apple ID.
 With two-factor authentication, your account can only be accessed on devices you trust, like your iPhone, iPad, or Mac.
 When you want to sign in with your Apple ID on a new device the first time, you need to provide two pieces of information — your password and the six-digit verification code that's auto-displayed on your trusted devices.

 Use of secure tokens for authentication